|

 periods can often be seen close together. |

-Various A fine cannel coal used for making gas,
+p.32 A fine cannel coal used for making gas, is

-A Roman road runs through a part of the parish but has
+p.33 A Roman road runs through a part of the parish

 Many cairns have been destroyed, their stone being used